YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 __(Recommended value: true)__
 57. The max distance of UseItem for players.
 Set to -1 to disable max-distance-check.
 NOTE: if set to -1 to disable the check, players are able to use some packet modules of hack clients, and NoCom exploit!!

-58. Features below are server networking related.
+58. This section contains features for server networking related.
 59. This section contains protocol support for some QoL/Utility mods.
 (All protocols require client-side mod to be installed)
 60. Whether to enable [Jade](https://modrinth.com/mod/jade) protocol support.
 61. Whether to enable [AppleSkin](https://modrinth.com/mod/appleskin) protocol support.